-The official trailer for Bradley Cooper’s A Star Is Born is out this week.
-Starring Cooper and Lady Gaga, this is the fourth version of the film.
+Starring Cooper and Lady Gaga, A Star Is Born is the fourth version of the film.
 The first was way back in 1937 and starred Janet Gaynor as the ingénue and Fredric March as the alcoholic leading man who discovers and falls in love with her.
 Though largely forgotten, it boasts a screenplay written by Dorothy Parker and was directed by William A. Wellman, who won an Academy Award for best original story.
 That Oscar was a prescient award, for his story is approaching its 80th birthday and shows little sign of ageing.

 The second version of the film, made in 1954, is probably the most famous.
 This time the leads were Judy Garland and James Mason, both of whom were nominated for Oscars for their performances, with George Cukor helming.
 Although Mason excels as the man struggling with booze and the stratospheric rise to fame of his talented wife, Garland was perhaps a little too old to play the title role.
 While only 32 at the time of the film’s release, she looks older, and for a modern audience there is something heart-breaking about watching a woman struggling with her own addictions portraying someone struggling to maintain a relationship with her alcoholic husband and saying lines like: «You don’t know what it’s like to see somebody you love crumble away bit by bit, day by day».
 Poignant lines from a star who would die of an overdose at just 47.